chrislattman/Cryptography/README.md

 # Cryptography
-A suite of cryptographic primitives.
+A suite of cryptographic primitives and protocols.
 They are entirely educational.